jjrom/resto/README.md

 * PostGIS (v2.0+)

 **Note 1:** resto could work with lower version of the specified requirements.
-However there is no guaranty of success and unwanted result may occured !
+However there is no guaranty of success and unwanted result may occurred !

 **Note 2:** Apache server can be replaced by nginx server (see configuration)